The Event Impacts Emotional Acceptance

 The The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
 More member has a chronic health condition and does self-care for an extended period.
 Over several years his health condition becomes worse.
-His physical state declines to the point that he needs help and begins to ask the future caregiver to assist him.
-Requests come more frequently until the family member comes to rely on the caregiver’s assistance in order to function daily.
+His physical state declines to the point that he needs help, and he begins to ask the future caregiver to assist him.
+Requests come more frequently until the family member relies on the caregiver’s assistance to function daily.

 Chain of Events: